SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 ### Why Three Components?

-The first three components capture a substantial amount of the variation in the dataset while maintaining economic interpretability.
+The first three components capture a large amount of the variation in the dataset while maintaining interpretability.

 | Component | Variance Explained | Cumulative |
 |---|---:|---:|